ZANDE HOUSE

 Zande House, Nov.
 2014.
 View of house from below.
 Photo courtesy of Elanor Brawner.
 [DSC00898.jpg]

-After PMSS acquired Zande House from Luigi Zande following Ethel del Long Zande’s death, it was used to house various directors of the School.
-It was the residence of Glyn Morris and his wife during the years he served as Director of Pine Mountain (1931-1941) and later was occupied in the 1940s by Director H.R.S.
+After PMSS acquired Zande House from Luigi Zande, it was used to house various directors of the School.
+It was the residence of Glyn Morris and his wife during the years he served as Director of Pine Mountain (1931-1941).
+During the 1940s, it was occupied by Director H.R.S.
 Benjamin. and his wife.

 ZANDE HOUSE: Gallery